NYU-robot-learning/hello-robot-stock/README.md

 6. Repeat this process for the other side.

 ## Attachment Joint/Mechanism
-[INESRT IMG OF FULL THING]
-The attachment mechanism used is a ispired from the GoPro Mounting system, so this system wil also work with any standard GoPro mounts.
+The attachment mechanism used is inspired from the GoPro Mounting system, so this system wil also work with any standard GoPro mounts.

 ### Hardware
 1. M5 20mm socket head
 2. M5 Nut

 ### Instructions
-1. Take the two peices you are trying to attach together (i.e. phone holder and robot clamp) and locate the attachment point as in the picture:
+1. Take the two pieces you are trying to attach together (i.e. phone holder and robot clamp) and locate the attachment point as in the picture:

 <center><img src="img/attachment.png"  width="20%" ></center>